osteele/p5-server/README.md

 > Runs a web server that knows about p5.js sketches.

-or the `filename` subdirectory of the current directory.

 `p5 serve filename` runs a sketch in the browser.

 - If `filename` is an HTML file (for example, `index.html`), this command serves